ghd7262/Statistical.Analysis.of.League.of.Legends.Data/README.md

-# Statistical Analysis of League of Legends Data ('19 Summer)
+# Statistical Analysis of League of Legends Data
 ## Motive: Review & Application of Mathematical Statistics on Ranked Matches
 ### Table of Contents:
 - Test on Paired Population